MicrosoftDocs/powerapps-docs/powerapps-docs/teams/use-sample-apps.md

 Several sample apps are available for use in Microsoft Teams that you can download from [here](https://github.com/microsoft/teams-powerapps-app-templates).
 You can choose the sample app that best fits your business requirement and quickly install it to get started.
 Sample apps created with Power Apps typically consist of multiple components such as apps, flows, and tables.

 > [!IMPORTANT]
-> Sample apps available for download at https://github.com/microsoft/teams-powerapps-app-templates are provided as-is.
-For any issues, feedback, support, or changes related to sample apps, go to https://github.com/microsoft/teams-powerapps-app-templates/issues and submit a GitHub issue or a pull request.
+> Sample apps available for [download](https://github.com/microsoft/teams-powerapps-app-templates) are provided as-is.
+For any issues, feedback, support, or changes related to sample apps, go to https://github.com/microsoft/teams-powerapps-app-templates/issues and submit an issue or a pull request.

 ## Available sample apps